Antisocial Behaviour Management Policy

 3. Policy statement

-Antisocial behaviour has a strong link to stigmatisation of people living in public housing.
+Antisocial behaviour has a strong link to the stigmatisation of people living in public housing.
 It has a significant impact on the quality of life of vulnerable people through fear of crime and the long term effects of victimisation.
-It also gives rise to additional costs for a wide range of organisations and individuals including families, schools, NSW Police, non-government organisations, local government, social landlords and businesses.
+It also gives rise to additional costs for a wide range of organisations and individuals including families, schools, NSW Police, non-government organisations, local government, social housing landlords and businesses.